 - There is a five-year holding period required for tax-free distributions of Roth contributions and earnings on those contributions.
 The five-year period begins as soon as your first Roth contribution or in-plan Roth conversion is made to your retirement plan.
-However, you still have to meet other qualifications for a tax-free withdrawal: be age 591⁄2, or disabled. - A five-year holding period is utilized to determine if a 10% penalty tax is applicable when converted amounts are distributed.
+However, you still have to meet other qualifications for the tax-free withdrawal: be age 591⁄2, disabled or deceased. - A five-year holding period is utilized to determine if a 10% penalty tax is applicable when converted amounts are distributed.
 This five-year period is supplementary to the five-year period for the tax-free distributions of earnings.
 The additional 10% early withdrawal tax doesn't apply to the amount of an in-plan Roth conversion.
-However, the distribution may be taxable and subject to the additional early withdrawal tax penalty if you withdraw it from the Roth account within five years. - Tax implications can be a large burden when converting pretax contributions using an in-plan conversion to Roth.
-The amount converted is treated as taxable income and reportable in the year of conversion.
-TIAA will send you a 1099-R tax form and you will be responsible for paying taxes on the full amount of the conversion, as TIAA will withhold no taxes from the amount converted to Roth.
-Taxes are due for the year in which the Roth in-plan conversion occurred.
-Always consult your own tax professional before requesting a Roth conversion. - There is no fee for a Roth in-plan conversion and some employers may limit the number of conversions allowed during a certain period of time.
-Please review the terms of your plan to understand any limitations. - Once pretax assets are converted to Roth, they cannot be reversed.
+However, the distribution may be taxable and subject to the additional early withdrawal tax if you withdraw it from the Roth account within five years. - Tax implications can be a large burden when converting pretax contributions to Roth.
+The amount converted is treated as taxable income in the year of conversion.
+You are responsible for paying taxes on the full amount of the conversion, as TIAA will withhold no taxes from the amount converted to Roth.
+Always consult your own tax professional before requesting a Roth conversion. - Some employers may limit the number of conversions allowed during a certain period of time.
+Please review the terms of your plan to understand any limitations. - Once pretax assets are converted to Roth, they cannot be reversed